-As previously noted, childhood chores positively influence romantic relationships, and love predicts happiness, so the idea that childhood chores make people happier makes sense.
+If childhood chores positively influence romantic relationships and love predicts happiness, then the idea that childhood chores make people happier makes sense.
 However, that’s not the only reason chores influence happiness.
-Regardless of relationships, researchers found that participation in chores as children was a better predictor for mental health in adulthood than social class and family conflict.
+Regardless of relationships, researchers found that participating in chores as a child was a better predictor for mental health in adulthood than social class and family conflict.

 “Kids who do chores are happier because it feels good to make meaningful contributions to the family,” Owens explains.
 “Chores are an important part of adulthood.
 People who learn early how to do them efficiently will be happier and healthier.”

 As kids grow up and continue to contribute to their communities, relationships, and families, by the time they’re adults who have to work, they have more perspective about it.
 They know there is an upside to their effort and lead with that.